Nimdy/detect-FPS-hackers/README.md

 ```
 Riot Games, Infinity Ward, Treyarch, Digital Illusions CE, Ubisoft, EA, Bungie, Raven Software, Blizzard Entertainment, Activision...etc.
 ```
-FPS are dead because of hackers and nobody can seem to figure it out?
-BS.
-Companies need to change the way they are trying to detect cheaters… Software and Hardware hacks are pretty freaking easy to use and close to impossible to keep up with.
+First Person Shooters(FPS) are pretty much unplayable and dead because of the amount of script kiddies using software/hardware hacks in pretty much every game.
+Software and Hardware hacks are pretty freaking easy to use and close to impossible to keep up with.
+Companies need to change the way they are trying to detect cheaters and implement machine learning(ML) and artificial intelligence(AI) technology.

-This is how I would fix the overall cheating found in FPS games today.

 Over coming these challenges today will be very easy and a simple solution that starts with the collection player and weapon data.
 This data can be used to deterime normal game play baselines.
 As data is being collected, a company will need to define baselines based off trend analysis.
 Trend analysis is the process of comparing collected data over time to identify any consistent trends.
 These trends will help identify acceptable levels and any event scoring outside the trend will trigger a review for suspected cheating.

+This is how I would fix the overall cheating found in FPS games today with ML/AI through Elastic.

+First we need a data set.
+The examples below are low level design but can scale into all types of elaborate data processing.

 Example idea of baseline data charting:
 ```